NWT_tour_Sep2015_trough.jpg

 Access the detailed instructions from the button below.

 REMINDER!
 All data collected with NWT LTER funds must be archived in collaboration with NWT’s information manager to ensure that it is discoverable through the NWT data catalog.
-Please do not independently archive NWT data elsewhere without first consulting the IM.
+Please do not independently archive NWT data elsewhere without first consulting with our current information manager, Dr. Sarah Elmendorf.

 Submit A Publication